-The Remuneration Tribunal is established by the Remuneration Act 1990.
+The Remuneration Tribunal is established by the Remuneration Act 1990 ("the Act").
 The Remuneration Tribunal is responsible for conducting independent reviews of remuneration and making independent determinations of remuneration for the office holders subject to its jurisdiction and powers.

 Those office holders include, but are not limited to:

 - Presidential Members of the South Australian Civil and Administrative Tribunal;

 - Presidential Members of the South Australian Employment Tribunal;

 - Certain Statutory Office Holders;

 - His Excellency the Governor of South Australia; and

 The Tribunal conducts reviews of its Determinations on an annual basis, or according to the time period specified in any applicable legislation.